-The Exchange trading system and matching algorithm is designed to provide a fair, transparent, and efficient market for Participants.
-The Exchange will use a price-time priority matching algorithm for its Central Limit Order Book "CLOB" providing a fully inclusive, real-time, and accurate market data to all Participants.
-The Exchange trading system will allocate an incoming aggressor order among the Lead Market Maker resting orders at the best price using the price-time priority matching algorithm with any remaining quantity allocated to all other orders at the best price using the price-time priority matching algorithm.
+The Exchange Ttrading Seystem and matching algorithm is designed to provide a fair, transparent, and efficient market for Participants.
+The Exchange will-uses a price-time priority matching algorithm for its Central Limit Order Book ("CLOB"), providing a-fully inclusive, real-time, and accurate market data to all Participants.
+To match Orders, the Exchange uses an anonymous, FIFO (first in, first out) execution algorithm using the Order's price-time priority.
+All Orders received are prioritized in accordance with Order's effective limit price.
+Orders with the same effective limit price are prioritized in accordance with the time they were received by the Exchange Trading System.
+The first Order received at the Contract's best price level (the highest bid or lowest offer) is the first Order to match with an opposite side Order.
+The Exchange trading system will allocate an incoming aggressor order among the Lead Market Maker's resting orders at the best price using the price-time priority matching algorithm with any remaining quantity allocated to all other Oorders at the best price using the price-time priority matching algorithm.